 Sam Semple is a songwriter with a debut album called Mystery Songs, a timeless, soulful record that evokes the literary songwriting era of the 1970s.
 It’s a testament to good old-fashioned songcraft echoing the music of Neil Young, Kris Kristofferson, Paul Simon and James Taylor.

-Over the years Sam has established himself as a successful songwriter writing with other artists.
+Before recording the album, Sam had established himself as a successful songwriter writing with other artists.
 He co-wrote ‘Better’ with Tom Baxter (a song covered by Boyzone), and ‘Miracle’, the signature track for the BBC’s Beijing Olympics coverage.
 More recently Sam co-wrote the hit song ‘How Would You Do It?’ with French pop star Medi.

 When Sam asked for help to finally make a ‘proper’ record of his own songs, an illustrious band of artists and musicians were ready to assist.
 Some of the players on Mystery Songs include: Tom Baxter, Scott Matthews, Jamie Morrison (Stereophonics), Sam Lewis (Owiny Sigoma), Charlie Winston plus epic string arrangements from Danny Keane (Bat for Lashes, Nitin Sawhney).
 Sam said of his long-held dream to record this album:

 “I always wanted to make a ‘classic’-sounding record, to hear my songs come to life with big arrangements, great musicians.
-I love Neil Young, that whole 70s singer/songwriter vibe, but I’m also very influenced by literature; writers like Beckett, Tolstoy, Mishima, Hermann Hesse.
-I wanted to make my album a ‘book of songs’, each fitting together like chapters, telling a story from page to page, song to song.
+I love Neil Young, that whole 70s singer/songwriter vibe, but I’m also influenced by literature; writers like Beckett, Tolstoy, Mishima, Hermann Hesse.
+I wanted to make a ‘book of songs’, each fitting together like chapters, telling a story from page to page, song to song.
 The songs themselves explore the struggles we all face making sense of life’s mysterious journey, from birth to death, knowing we can’t foretell how the story ends.
-The songs also deal with the journey of becoming a writer.
-Ultimately, it’s a hopeful album.”
+The album is also a thank you letter to writers and songwriters – real and imaginary friends – who helped me along the way and who inspire me to carry on.
+Ultimately, it’s a record of hope.”

 The end result of Sam’s endeavour is Mystery Songs, a wonderfully moving, emotional-sounding record that captures his unique songwriting talent.